shivanshdave/2020-432/projects/project1/approved_proposals.md

 ## Status Report on All Proposals

-As of `2020-02-23 8:50 PM` | Proposals | Investigators
+As of `2020-02-23 8:58 PM` | Proposals | Investigators
 -------------: | -----------------: | ----------------:
 **APPROVED** | **20** | **26**
 Approved with Good Titles | 13 | 16
 Approved but still Untitled | 7 | 10
 **NOT YET APPROVED** | **18** | **23**
-Version 2 submitted, Another Revision needed | 7 | 11
+Version 2 submitted, Another Revision needed | 6 | 10
+Version 2 submitted, Under Review by Dr Love | 1 | 1
 Version 2 not yet submitted | 11 | 12
 **TOTAL** | **38** | **49**